PipedreamHQ/pipedream/docs/docs/code/python/README.md

 ## Python Code Step Structure

-A new Python Code step will have the following structure, with an import from the `pipedream` package:
+A new Python Code step will have the following structure:

 ```python
 # The pipedream package includes helpers to use exported data from other steps, as well as export data from this step